Smart Sensors Save Project QC/QA Costs

-Even a couple of hours of delay and uncertainty in results has significant financial implications as the construction crew is waiting on the job site.
+Even a couple of hours of delay and uncertainty in results have significant financial implications while the construction crew is waiting on the job site.

 The only non-destructive method that is widely accepted by the standards and building codes is the concrete maturity test.
 In this method, the strength is correlated with the concrete maturity which is a function of temperature history in field-cured concrete.
 ASTM C1074 and NEN 5970 describe three different standard specification for this method.

-Assuming that the data from each sensor is collected at 3 different times by a technician with hourly cost of $50, the total labor cost saving in the quality control of this project will be about $23,300.
-This saving easily justifies the investment of $17,000 for wireless SmartRocks ($85 each).
+Assuming that the data from each sensor is collected on three separate occasions by a technician with an hourly cost of $50, the total labour cost savings in the quality control of this project approach $23,300.
+These savings easily justify an investment of $17,000 for wireless SmartRock sensors ($85 each).

 In addition, costs are also significantly reduced as a result of the maturity method, which eliminates the need to break samples.
 In the example above, this alone accounted for $30K to $50K savings.